diskoverdata/diskover-community/README.md

 For the index pattern use `diskover-*`.
 Make sure the `Index contains time-based events` box is `unchecked` when you create index patterns.

 ### Diskover Dashboard

-You can import the saved objects file `export.json` into Kibana for the dashboard visualizations in `kibana-screenshot.png`.
-In Kibana go to Management > Saved Objects > Import.
+To use the Diskover dashboard (screenshot), import the saved objects file `export.json` into Kibana for the dashboard visualizations.
+In Kibana go to `Management > Saved Objects > Import`.

+### Kibana Field Formatting

+This will help make the dashboard easier to read like in the screenshot for filesize and dates.
+In Kibana go to `Management > Index Patterns > diskover-*`.
+In the `Fields tab` click the `edit icon` under controls column for `filesize` field.
+Change the format to `bytes` and click `Update Field`.
+For `access_time, modified_time, and change_time`, edit the fields and change the format to `date` and set the format pattern to `MM-DD-YYYY, HH:mm` and click `Update Field`.

 # License